Bhadradri Ramudu

-Bhadradri Ramudu is a 2004 Indian Telugu romantic action film directed by Suresh Krissna and starring Taraka Ratna and Radhika.
+Bhadradri Ramudu is a 2004 Indian Telugu romantic action film directed by Suresh Krissna and starring Taraka Ratna, Radhika, and Vanisri.
 The music composed by Sri.

 Production

 The film was tenatively titled Bhadadri Ramudu in mid-2003.
 The makers of the film initially were going to have N. T. Rama Rao feature as Taraka Ratna's grandfather using graphics.
 Vanisri plays Taraka Ratna's arrogant aunt in the film.

 Soundtrack

 The music was composed by Sri with lyrics by Veturi Sundararama Murthy.
 The music release function was held on 14 May 2004.